piergiovanna/piergiovanna_personal_site/activities.md

 Organisation of scientific events and participation in scientific committees in the fields of Free/Open Source Software and Open Data.

-- **Archeofoss** (Free, Libre and Open Source Software and Open Formats in archaeological research): Member of the organising and scientific committee since 2008.
+- **FOSS4G.it** (Free and Open Source Geographic Software and Data): Member of the organising and scientific committee (2017-on going).
+-

-- **FOSS4G.it** (Free and Open Source Geographic Software and Data): Member of the organising and scientific committee since 2017.
+- **Archeofoss** (Free, Libre and Open Source Software and Open Formats in archaeological research): Member of the organising and scientific committee (2008-2019).

 - **Didattica Aperta** (Open Teaching): Coordinator of the conference on open access to computing and knowledge sharing (2010 – 2018).